dhillonfarms/randomCode/networking.md

     - Generally associated with VGW which must be in same region in DX location.
     - No encryption on private VIFs by default but application can layer encryption over HTTPS.
     - Private VIFs can be terminated at VGW or Direct Connect gateway.
 The VGW has a limitation that it must be in same region as DX location.
-    - Max 100 prefixes can be advertised over the Private VIFs
+    - Max 100 prefixes can be advertised over the Private VIFs to the AWS.
+These will be propagated into the subnet route tables if route propagation is enabled.
     - Regarding BGP, the AWS ASN is configured on the VGW while the private ASN that you own must be configured on the VIF
+    - Jumbo frame upto 9001 MTU can be supported.
+    - Access over Private VIFs:
+      - Can't access VPC DNS resolver at base +2 address.
+Route53 resolver inbound and outbound can be accessed
+      - VPC Gateway endpoints can't be accessed
+      - VPC Interface Endpoints can be accessed
   - Transit VIFs
     - integration with transit gateway and direct connect using DX gateway
     - Only 1 transit VIF per DX connection is allowed